 Pre-natal Care and Post-Natal Care

 Statistics show that at least 50% of pregnant women will experience back pain, with many suffering from severe discomfort that impacts their activities of daily living.
 Pregnancy-related back pain can be multi-factorial and rarely only has one cause.
-Changes in the pelvic floor muscles during pregnancy can lead to many issues.
-Low back, tailbone, and hip pain and incontinence (urine leakage) are common complaints during pregnancy.
+Low back, pubic bone, tailbone and hip pain as well as incontinence (i.e urine leakage with coughing and sneezing) are common complaints during pregnancy.

 The average healthy weight gain is approximately 30 lbs, most of which is around the abdomen -- adding a significant frontal load.
 The added weight puts stress on the back, pelvis, hips, knees and feet/ankles.
 Additional weight can lead to altered posture and biomechanics as we change the way we sleep, stand, and move during pregnancy.
-As the baby grows and the uterus expands, the abdominal muscles also stretch and lose their ability to support as they did before pregnancy.
-The change in posture, shifting forward, may cause bladder issues, pain and discomfort, specifically in the lower back.
-The additional weight of the uterus on your bladder and pelvic floor muscles often result in urinary leakage.
-Pregnant ladies often notice that they leak urine when they sneeze or find it more difficult to hold their urine when they have the urge to go the bathroom.
+As the baby grows and the uterus expands, the abdominal muscles also stretch.
+These natural changes that happen to our body during pregnancy may cause functional challenges, bladder issues, pain and discomfort, specifically in the lower back and pelvis.

-Childbirth can weaken and/or damage the pelvic floor muscle and low back which can lead to pain and other related issues.
+Childbirth can also alter the pelvic floor and low back function which can lead to changes in your bladder and bowel control, pain and other related issues.

 Women report pain and discomfort including: